sakib13/SafetyOverride/README.md

 2. **Open in Unity:**
    - Open Unity Hub and add the project
-   - Use Unity version **6000.2.10f1**
+   - Make sure you are using Unity version **6000.2.10f1**
    - Open `Assets/Scenes/SampleScene.unity`

 3. **Photon Fusion App ID:**
    - Go to [Photon Dashboard](https://dashboard.photonengine.com/) and create a Fusion app
-   - In Unity, go to `Fusion > Fusion Hub > Setup` and paste your App ID
+   - In Unity go to `Fusion > Fusion Hub > Setup` and paste your App ID
-   - The current App ID is configured for this project's Photon account

 4. **Arduino Setup:**
    - Upload the Arduino sketch to your board (potentiometer on analog pin, LED on digital pin)
-   - Connect the Arduino to the PC via USB
+   - Connect the Arduino to the PC with USB
    - In Unity, set the correct COM port on the `SerialController` component in the scene

 5. **Build for Quest:**
    - Go to `File > Build Settings`
    - Select **Android** platform
-   - Connect Quest headset via USB or use wireless ADB
+   - Connect your Quest headset via USB or wireless ADB
    - Click **Build and Run**

 ## Usage

 ### Starting a Session

-1. **Launch on first Quest headset** — this device becomes the Host (Supervisor)
+1. Launch the app on the first Quest headset.
+This device becomes the Host and takes the Supervisor role.
-2. **Launch on second Quest headset** — this device joins as Client (Technician)
+2. Launch the app on the second Quest headset.
+This one joins as the Client and takes the Technician role.
-3. **Start Unity Editor Play Mode** on the PC — this connects as a third client and acts as the Arduino serial bridge
+3. Hit Play in the Unity Editor on the PC.
+This connects as a third client and handles the Arduino serial communication.

 ### Calibration

 1. Both headset users sit at opposite sides of a table
-2. Both users press the **A button** or **right trigger** on their controller
+2. Each user presses the **A button** or **right trigger** on their controller
-3. Game content appears at table height in front of each user
+3. The game content shows up at table height in front of each user
-4. After calibration, hand tracking activates — users can put down controllers
+4. After that, hand tracking kicks in and users can put their controllers down

 ### Gameplay Flow

 1. The green zone starts moving along the gauge
-2. The **supervisor** uses their right hand as a laser pointer to guide the technician toward the green zone
+2. The supervisor points at the gauge with their right hand to show the technician where to aim
-3. The **technician** turns the physical potentiometer to move the needle
+3. The technician turns the physical potentiometer to move the needle
-4. When the technician is satisfied with the needle position, they **poke the yellow button** with their hand
+4. When the technician thinks the needle is lined up, they poke the yellow button
-5. The supervisor's button turns **green** (from red), indicating the technician is ready
+5. The supervisor's button turns green, meaning the technician is ready
-6. The supervisor **pokes the confirm button**
+6. The supervisor pokes their confirm button
-7. The system checks if the needle is inside the green zone:
+7. If the needle is inside the green zone the Arduino LED lights up green.
+If not, it lights up red.
-   - **Success:** Arduino LED turns green
-   - **Failure:** Arduino LED turns red
-8. The process repeats
+8. The whole thing repeats

 ### Editor Testing (Single Headset)

-For testing with only one headset:
+If only one headset is available, most of the functionality can still be tested:
-- Quest headset runs as **Host/Supervisor**
+- The Quest headset runs as Host/Supervisor
-- Unity Editor Play Mode runs as **Client/Technician**
+- Unity Editor Play Mode runs as Client/Technician
 - Press **Space** in the Editor to calibrate
 - Press **C** in the Editor to simulate the client button press